hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter5/Questions.md

 c.
 If a `foo` is found higher on the `[[Prototype]]` chain and it's a setter, then the setter will always be called.
 No `foo` will be added to (aka, shadowed on) `myObject`, nor will the `foo` setter be redefined.

 10. ### What's whole scenarios for setting property a value?
+    If property is present in object:

+- If has setter, the setter will be called
+- Else if `writable: false`, assignment will be ignored
+- Else assignment be done as normal

+If property is not present in object:

+- If not present in its prototype, assignment take affect as normal
+- If it's present in its prototype chain and is `writable: false`, the assignment will not take effect
+- If it's present in its prototype chain, and has setter , setter will be called
+- If it's present in its prototype chain, and does not have setter and doesn't have `writable: false` it will be shadowed

-11. If a property on Object is **writable: false** higher in [[prototype]] chain how can it be shadowed?
+11. ### If a property on Object is **writable: false** higher in [[prototype]] chain how can it be shadowed?
+    If you want to shadow foo in cases #2 and #3, you cannot use = assignment, but must instead use Object.defineProperty(..)  to add foo to myObject.
-12. What's result? why? explain
+12. ### What's result? why? explain

 ```javascript
 var anotherObject = {